Investing in AI and Computer Vision

 There’s no question a threat of violence made online alongside images of guns or knives can be highly suggestive of a real attack, and something to take seriously.
 Particularly when there are mentions of high profile executives and VIPs, it is worth taking a careful look at any comments to see if there may be an implied threat that may have otherwise gone undetected through traditional text analysis.
 Alternatively, it could be a harmless social post of a hunting trip with a protected exec, however, most security teams would err on the side of caution.

 Weapon detection can be very useful when it comes to protecting locations as well.
 For both corporate security and event protection, knowing if there are social posts including images of weapons near stadiums, conference centers or other site locations, which could be posted live or near live shots, is critical to informing and adjusting security posture for physical security teams.
 Understanding potential threats before they are actualized helps corporate security teams gain situational awareness and early warning.

-Like all the capabilities within ZeroFOX’s robust AI toolkit, weapon detection is a service available for use in other rules, including custom rules, and in conjunction with other AI services such as our negative sentiment classifier and optical character recognition (OCR).
-This gives businesses full flexibility to add the weapon detection tool to their larger security program or customize logic to suit individualized needs.
+Like all the capabilities within ZeroFox’s robust AI toolkit, weapon and credit card detection are services available for use in other rules, including custom rules, and in conjunction with other AI services such as our negative sentiment classifier and optical character recognition (OCR).
+This gives businesses full flexibility to add the object detection tools to their larger security program or customize logic to suit individualized needs.